 Thanks to rapid, concentrated weight gain across the belly, pregnancy often results in stretch marks on the stomach.
 Other common causes are fast growth during puberty or bodybuilding, oral and topical steroid treatments and some medical conditions that affect hormones, such as Cushing syndrome and liver disease.

-5 ways to get rid of stretch marks If your parents or grandparents developed them during puberty or pregnancy, there’s a good chance that you will as well.
+If your parents or grandparents developed them during puberty or pregnancy, there’s a good chance that you will as well.
 Age can also be a factor.
 “Generally, younger people are more prone to stretch marks,” says Mark Lupin, a dermatologist based in Victoria.
 “Stretch marks are less likely to occur in our later years, unless they are caused by medications or medical conditions.”

 Every woman has heard that if she religiously smears cocoa butter or vitamin E over her pregnant belly, she’ll have unmarked skin after she gives birth.
 “Unfortunately, there has been no randomized, double-blind study that suggests moisturizing prevents stretch marks,” says Mulholland.
 “It’s not going to hurt, but it also might not make a difference.”
 For the best odds, Lupin suggests using creams with glycolic acid or lactic acid, which have been shown to improve collagen generally, despite no evidence that they will affect stretch marks.